gitskim/EffectiveJavaCodeExamples/Item3-singleton/README.md

 private constructor + public final fields + public static factory instance

+NOTE: a private constructor can be called refelctively by using the AccessibleObject.setAccesible method.
+In order to defend against reflection, you can make the private constructor throw an error when it's called the second time.

 ```c
 public class SingleDad {
 	private static final SingleDad INSTANCE = new SingleDad(30, 180);